ryanoley/ram/data/ram_sql_tables/gvkey_idc_mapping/README.md

 It is also worth noting that we are functioning from a Security-first perspective, meaning the correct question is:
 ```
-"Given this Security and this Date, which GVKey/Company is it associated with"
+Given this Security and this Date, which GVKey/Company is it associated with?
 ```

 It has not been verified whether a GVKey-first mapping works properly.
-(I suspect it doesn't work properly because a GVKey will map to multiple IDC Codes).

 Daily Routine